 "The Father had a Son, a natural Son, his own literal Seed, the Offspring of his body," (McConkie, The Promised Messiah, p.
 355).

-Joseph F. Smith says God the Father is the father of Jesus' body.
+Joseph F. Smith says that God the Father is the father of Jesus' body.

-First Presidency says God is the father of the body of Christ.
+First Presidency says that God is the father of the body of Christ.

 Articles of Faith says God is the father of the body of Jesus.

 "Jesus Christ is the Son of Elohim both as spiritual and bodily offspring; that is to say, Elohim is literally the Father of the spirit of Jesus Christ and also of the body in which Jesus Christ performed His mission in the flesh . . . ," (James Talmage, The Articles of Faith, p.
 466-467).

 Bruce McConkie states that God became a God by being saved by obedience to laws.